 For games during the World Baseball Classic, extra innings begin with a similar format to the previous MLB rules, with innings beginning exactly as regular innings do, with no men on base.
 However, if the score is tied after the 10th inning, any at-bat in the 11th inning or later will begin with runners on first base and second base.
 The runners on base will always be the last batters to get out during the previous at-bat.
 This format is designed to speed up extra innings to determine the winning team more quickly.

 What was the longest baseball game ever?

 The longest game in professional baseball occurred in the MiLB, and featured the Pawtucket Red Sox and the Rochester Red Wings.
-The game occurred on April 18, 1981, and lasted a whopping 33 innings on April 18, 1981.
+The game occurred on April 18, 1981, and lasted a whopping 33 innings.
 The Red Sox won the game 3-2.
-Another long game featuring the Brooklyn Robins versus the Boston Braves on May 20, 1920 lasted 26 innings and ended in a called game by the umpire due to weather conditions.
+Another long game featuring the Brooklyn Robins and the Boston Braves occurred on May 20, 1920, lasting 26 innings and ending in a called game by the umpire due to weather conditions.
 The score was 1-1.

 Are extra innings the same in baseball doubleheaders?

 Yes, the extra innings rule remains the same in doubleheaders.
-During the COVID-19 pandemic, the MLB introduced the concept of 7-inning doubleheader games in 2020.
-This means extra innings begin if the game is tied after the 7th inning, instead of going to the usual nine innings.
+During the COVID-19 pandemic, the MLB introduced the concept of seven-inning doubleheader games in 2020.
+This meant extra innings begin if the game is tied after the seventh inning, instead of going to the usual nine innings.
 However, this rule has since been reverted, and extra innings are the same in both standard games and double headers.